Methodology

 Primary-source payer data only

 We skip surveys and crowd-sourced averages.
-Every benchmark is built exclusively from Transparency in Coverage machine-readable files published by health plans under federal law.
+Every visible current benchmark is built from Transparency in Coverage machine-readable files published by health plans under federal law.
 Traceable.
 Reproducible.

 Explicit credential separation

-We do not blend master's-level and psychologist rates.
-Separate cohorts preserve the meaningful differences payers apply — and that matter when a practice sets compensation tiers or reviews a contract.
+We do not blend credential tiers.
+Licensed Therapists, Psychologists, Psychiatric Nurse Practitioners, and Psychiatrists each get their own cohort — preserving the meaningful differences payers apply across licensure when a practice sets compensation tiers or reviews a contract.

 High-confidence publishing threshold